extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw.y  (gcc)
 .. index:: Package spec needing body

-:switch:`-gnatw.y`
+:samp:`-gnatw.y`
-  *Activate information messages for why package spec needs body.*
+  *Activate information messages for why package spec needs body*

   There are a number of cases in which a package spec needs a body.
   For example, the use of pragma Elaborate_Body, or the declaration